miniboxing/miniboxing.github.io/example_linkedlist.md

  }
 {% endhighlight %}

 Since the `Numeric` implementations are likely to use primitive type parameters, boxing and unboxing would frequently occur.
-This is where the miniboxing specialization steps in.
+This is where the miniboxing steps in.
 With a simple `@miniboxed` annotation on the type parameter of the `Numeric` class, a concrete extension would override an optimized version for primitive types.
 The classes that use the `Numeric` objects should also have a `@miniboxed` annotation.
 This would avoid every occurrence of boxing and unboxing, and greatly enhance the performance.

 <a id="benchmarks"/>